 Claims of property insurance bad faith often stem from the insurer’s actions after a major loss by storm, hurricane, tornado, and the like.
 Given the widespread damage, the insurer has an incentive to lowball specific claims.
 However, the situation also allows many insureds to compare what the insurer has told them separately.
 This is a situation that allows experienced bad faith lawyers to make the most of their experience.

 - How many different adjusters have been used?

 - Do the insurer’s offers vary by which adjuster visited the home?

 - Are the offers for very similar damage different, and do the differences correspond to which adjuster handled the claim?

 If your bad faith claim is successful, you can recover a lot more than the amount that was originally due under the policy.
 Recovery may include all economic damages stemming from the insurer’s bad faith conduct, as well as compensation for emotional distress and attorney fees.
 In cases where your bad faith attorney can establish the insurer’s intentional placing of its own interests ahead of yours, punitive damages may be obtained.

 The Importance of Experience

-At the Surrano Law Offices, we have decades of experience dealing with the insurance industry focusing on insurance bad faith claims.
+At Surrano Law Offices, we have decades of experience dealing with the insurance industry focusing on insurance bad faith claims.
 It’s a lengthy record of success in the bad faith field.
 We know insurance and insurance companies.
-Call us and tell us where your dispute stands, and we will advise you on the best course of action to take.
+Call us and tell us where your dispute stands, and we can advise you on the best course of action to take.